- The World of Murray

 Outside the walls is the metropolis of Greater Huntly.
 This outer city is split into a number of administrative areas with residential, commercial and industrial areas, and comprises the largest centre of population and population density on the world.
 There is a Huntly local council, which meets regularly at City Hall, outside the west wall of the Old City.
 That area also hosts a more extensive shopping and entertainment district, with hotels, theatres, cinemas, concert halls, nightclubs, casinos, etc. In addition, all visitors arriving by arcane means, including the ATS system arrive in the Visitors Plaza, to the south-west of the Commercial District, where their papers are checked before they are allowed into the rest of the city.
 Near the Visitors Plaza is the Huntly Army Barracks, along with the offices of the Murray SIS.

-Huntly Castle, home of the King and his family, is situated atop the cliffs looking down on the River Garry, surrounded by a double curtain wall, plus an external fortification which joins to the walls of the Old City.
+Huntly Castle, home of the Regent and her family, is situated atop the cliffs looking down on the River Garry, surrounded by a double curtain wall, plus an external fortification which joins to the walls of the Old City.
 Between the Old City and the castle, within the external wall, is public park known as Royal Gardens.
 The castle itself comprises a comfortable, fortified house and its outbuildings, and a central tower house keep, both stone built of local stone, with an area of private garden also enclosed within the inner curtain walls along with the barracks (which houses about 200 Royal Guard), other buildings, parade grounds and courtyards.
 There is also a spring which – possibly illogically – rises in a pond within the castle curtain walls, then forms a stream which flows through small arches in the cliff-side walls to the edge of the hill, before falling down the side of the cliffs into the river.

 The Murray Trading Shadows